Are you looking for the best places to visit in China?

 Like the panda sanctuary, get there as early as you can.

-If you’re the hiking type, I also recommend a day or two exploring Mt Emei (Emei Shan in Chinese).
+If you’re the hiking type, I also recommend a day or two exploring Mount Emei.
 It’s a short bus ride away from Leshan, or a bullet train from Chengdu.

-Mount Emei is one of the four holy mountains of China.
-It’s a lovely, green area with huge trees and Buddhist temples.
+Mt Emei is one of the four holy mountains of China.
+It’s a lovely, green area with huge trees and serene Buddhist temples.

-For a small fee, I jumped on the back of a scooter and got a ride part-way up the mountain.
+For a small fee, I jumped on the back of a motorbike and got a ride part-way up the mountain.
 It was such a freeing experience.

 I remember meeting a French guy who had scaled the entire mountain in a day.
-Massive effort!
+Big effort!

 My recommendation is to go on a guided tour, particularly if you’re stretched for time and can’t speak any Chinese.

-There are signs, but I still found it really confusing to navigate.
+There are signs to help you find your way around, but I still found it really confusing to navigate.

 10. The Bund